KL Monorail: Expansion

 To some extent, the line has been designed to accommodate future expansion.
-While some stations are significantly longer than the current two-car sets, providing room for longer train sets, extension works for other stations have been necessary.
+While some stations are significantly longer than the former 2-car trainsets, providing room for longer trainsets, extension works for other stations have been necessary.
 An expansion project known as the KL Monorail Fleet Expansion project is being carried out by Prasarana to ensure a more efficient and user-friendly monorail services in the future.
 The installation of the Platform Automatic Gate System (PAGS) is one such work under the project.
 This gate system is necessary to improve passenger safety as before this, there are no barriers between the passenger platforms and the tracks and this may pose dangers to the users.
 The project also includes the installation of a new signalling system, construction of a new depot to accommodate larger train sets, and other station upgrades and universal access facilities.